fvmaldeg/fvmaldeg.github.io/content/en/home/posts.md

 weight = 50  # Order that this section will appear.

 title = "Recent Posts"
-subtitle = "Read about my latest endeavors"
+subtitle = "Here you will find some of my adventures as a PhD student, ranging from field work to conferences to daily lab work and writing."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "blog"

   # Choose how much pages you would like to display
   count = 3

-	[content.filters]
+#	[content.filters]
-		tag = "recipe"
+#    tag = "recipe"
-		category = ""
+#    category = ""
-		publication_type = ""
+#    publication_type = ""
-		exclude_featured = false
+#    exclude_featured = false
 +++

 Coming soon...